icgc-argo/argo-docs/docs/data-access/icgc-25k-data.md

 - `/PCAWG` - Analysis results from the PCAWG study.
 - `/Supplemental` - Corrected clinical metadata and RNA-Seq raw read counts for projects LICA-FR and PRAD-UK.

-Only users with DACO approval are able to access the SFTP server.
+The SFTP server is available to authorized, DACO-approved users only.
 If you previously had DACO access for ICGC 25K data you will continue to have permission to access the SFTP server.
 If you require DACO approval please see the documentation on [applying for DACO access](./daco/applying.md).

 ### SFTP Connection Details